formal letter sample essays

 None of us get through this life unscathed.
 Some of us are recovering addicts.
 Some of us are recovering from mental issues or physical challenges.
 And some of us just have a really “bad hair day” occasionally.
 No matter your station in life, Life is hard.
 Often the best we can do is to HOPE for mental, physical, or spiritual recovery.

-As members of the Church of Jesus Christ of Latter-day Saints, we believe that we are literal spirit children of our Heavenly Father.
+As members of the Church of Jesus Christ of Latter-day Saints, we believe we are literal spirit children of our Heavenly Father.
 We lived with Him before we came to this earth.
 And we long for the day when our spirits can “…return to a former and better state or condition.“

 In other words… we are ALL humans in recovery.